pantheon-systems/documentation/source/content/guides/solr-drupal/03-solr-drupal-8.md

 1. Verify that your site is able to extract text from documents.
 Click **Submit and test extraction**.

-If everything is working correctly, you will see the success message "Extracted data: Congratulations!
-The extraction seems working!
-Yay!".
+If everything is working correctly, the message "Extracted data: Congratulations!
+The extraction seems to be working!
+Yay!" will be displayed.

 ## Safely Remove Solr